hankjordan/devices/README.md

 ## Supported platforms

 - Linux (`lspci` and `lsusb` required)
-- Windows
+- ~~Windows~~ (WIP)

 ## Implementation Note

-This library works by creating a subprocess to gather device information and parsing the result.
+On Linux, this library works by creating a subprocess to gather device information and parsing the result.

 Pulling device information from a platform-specific API would be preferred.
 PRs welcome.